vincentorback/clean-wordpress-admin/README.md

 ## Contribution
-Feel free to [suggest anything](https://github.com/vincentorback/clean-wordpress-admin/issues) you see missing or want fixed!
+Feel free to [suggest anything](https://github.com/vincentorback/clean-wordpress-admin/issues) you see missing or want to be fixed!